gordonwatts/hep-programming-hints/xaod-hints.md

 query = FuncADLQueryPHYSLITE()

-Make sure the `tool_name` is different if you need to define multiple tools (because user needs more than one operating point)!
+Make sure the `{tool_name}` is different if you need to define multiple tools (because user needs more than one operating point)!
 Name them something reasonable so the code makes sense!

 ```python
 # Specific for the below code